Travel to Raja Ampat on a Budget (of €30 a day!)

 Wajag offers similar (if not better) views over other karst islands but is a lot more remote, and far more difficult and expensive to get to than Pianemo.

-Manta Sandy – this site, located in the seas between Arborek and Mansuar, is popular because it is home to a Manta Ray cleaning station, a site were the rays come to get rid of parasites stuck to their sides, which are in turn cleaned (eaten away) by small reef fish.
+Manta Sandy – this site, located in the seas between Arborek and Mansuar, is one of the most popular Raja Ampat diving sites because it is home to a Manta Ray cleaning station, a site were the rays come to get rid of parasites stuck to their sides, which are in turn cleaned (eaten away) by small reef fish.
 There’s a quota in place on how many divers can be underwater at the same time in this monitored zone.
 Diving at the site is allowed as long as precautions by divers are taken, and only permitted in a delimited area.
 Your instructor will tell you all that you need to know.
 The mantas can also be seen by snorkelers most times.
 It is important to take your PIN with you as it is requested at the checkpoint.

 Melissa Garden – this is a snorkelling spot close to the Fam islands and a stop here is often included on a boat trip to Pianemo.